What is Collaborative Student-Faculty Research?

 - Dickinson's preferred model expects a 1:1 working relationship with an experienced faculty member.

-- The college expects summer student assistants to make a full-time commitment, within consecutive weeks, for the lenght of the project - since student stipends are paid bi-weekly and housing is paid weekly.
+- The college expects summer student assistants to make a full-time commitment, within consecutive weeks, for the length of the project - since student stipends are paid bi-weekly and housing is paid weekly.
 Any interruptions to the project dates can add to the cost of the project.
 Because of this, we advise you to hire students who will be able to work with you for the full eight consecutive weeks.

 - Finally, R&D looks to the ancestry of the project.
 The applicant's previous history of grant applications should indicate the ability to accomplish what was promised, to use awarded funds prudently, and to file final reports as required.

 In addition, the generosity of donors who have contributed to the endowment supporting Student Faculty Research has made it possible to periodically fund projects in the following specific areas:

 - The Cogan Endowment for Student-Faculty Research supports student faculty teams from the English Department for critical or creative work in literary, dramatic or cinematic studies.

 - The Betsy Logtens Student-Faculty Research Fund gives first preference to a team researching clinical neuroscience.

 - The Narol-Console Student-Faculty Research Fund supports a worthy student-faculty research team with preference given to research conducted in the disciplines of History and Political Science.